-- The financial forecasts have been prepared using the going concern assumption. - At 30 June 2019 Southern Response had a net asset deficit of \$154 million.
-As the Company requires additional capital to meet its claims payment obligations it can access this capital from the Crown. - On the basis of the above the Directors concluded that it is appropriate to prepare the forecasts on a going concern basis.
+- The financial forecasts have been prepared using the going concern assumption. - At 30 June 2020 Southern Response had a net asset deficit of \$142 million.
+As the Company requires additional capital to meet its claims payment obligations it can access this capital from the Crown, with the ability to access a Crown indemnity should there be a shortfall. - On the basis of the above the Directors concluded that it is appropriate to prepare the forecasts on a going concern basis.